powmedia/backbone.bootstrap-modal/README.md

 - {Boolean} [options.focusOk]      Wether the 'OK' button should have the focus or not.
 Default: true
 - {Boolean} [options.okCloses]    Wether the modal should close on 'OK' click or not.
 Default: true
 - {String} [options.cancelText]   Text for the cancel button.
 Default: 'Cancel'.
 If passed a falsey value, the button will be removed
-- {String} [options.optionText]   Text for the optional third button.
+- {String} [options.option1Text]   Text for the optional third button.
 Default: false.
 If passed a string value, the button will be desplayed
-- {String} [options.optionClass]  Class for the optional third button.
+- {String} [options.option1Class]  Class for the optional third button.
 Default: ''.
+- {String} [options.option2Text]   Text for the optional third button.
+Default: false.
+If passed a string value, the button will be desplayed
+- {String} [options.option2Class]  Class for the optional third button.
+Default: ''.
+- {String} [options.option3Text]   Text for the optional third button.
+Default: false.
+If passed a string value, the button will be desplayed
+- {String} [options.option3Class]  Class for the optional third button.
+Default: ''.
+- {Array} [options.optionButtons] Objects containing properties for additional buttons. {text: String, class: String, event: String}
 - {Boolean} [options.allowCancel] Whether the modal can be closed, other than - OK.
 Default: true
 - {Boolean} [options.escape]      Whether the 'esc' key can dismiss the modal- true, but false if options.cancellable is true
 - {Boolean} [options.animate]     Whether to animate in/out.
 Default: false